opencontainers/distribution-spec/spec.md

 For a complete account of all error codes, please see the [_Errors_](#errors-2) section.

-### API Version Check
+### Distribution Version Check

 A minimal endpoint, mounted at `/v2/` will provide version support information based on its response statuses.
 The request format is as follows:

     GET /v2/

-If a `200 OK` response is returned, the registry implements the V2(.1) registry API and the client may proceed safely with other V2 operations.
+If a `200 OK` response is returned, the registry implements the distribution specification and the client may proceed safely with all other operations.
-Optionally, the response may contain information about the supported paths in the response body.
-The client should be prepared to ignore this data.

 If a `401 Unauthorized` response is returned, the client should take action based on the contents of the "WWW-Authenticate" header and try the endpoint again.
 Depending on access control setup, the client may still have to authenticate against different resources, even if this check succeeds.

-If `404 Not Found` response status, or other unexpected status, is returned, the client should proceed with the assumption that the registry does not implement V2 of the API.
+If `404 Not Found` response status, or other unexpected status, is returned, the client should proceed with the assumption that the registry does not implement the distribution specification.

-When a `200 OK` or `401 Unauthorized` response is returned, the "Docker-Distribution-API-Version" header should be set to "registry/2.0".
+When a `200 OK` or `401 Unauthorized` response is returned, the "OCI-Distribution-Version" header MUST be set to the OCI Distribution version the server implements.
-Clients may require this header value to determine if the endpoint serves this API.
-When this header is omitted, clients may fallback to an older API version.

 ### Content Digests